petersmagnusson/base62/README.md

 The algorithm is close to theoretical optimum for base62 (eg if the entire binary content were treated as a single integer).

+TypeScript 3.2 / ECMAScript 2015 (ES6) or later.

 ## Background